 Risk Factors for Clinical Depression

 Clinical depression affects all people without regard to their age, gender, cultural background, or religion.
-Signs and symptoms of major depressive disorder are common in the U.S. as well as around the world.
 Though it is impossible to predict who will have MDD, certain risk factors can increase the odds of a major depressive episode.

 - Individual differences in brain structure and functioning